SupuGH/SupuGH/README.md

 # Hi!!
-I'm SupuGH, and welcome to my profile page.
+I'm Isaac, and welcome to my profile page.

 - I'm 18 years old and i'm studying Web Development.
 - I love to play videogames and play music.